 What is the NIST NICE Framework?

-The NICE Framework is a globally recognized resource that categorizes cybersecurity work into 5 Work Role Categories and 41 specific Work Roles.
+The NICE Framework is a globally recognized resource that categorizes cybersecurity work into five Work Role Categories and 41 specific Work Roles.

 Each Work Role is defined by TKS statements, which describe the requirements for performing cybersecurity work:

-The Heat Map uses color intensity to represent your organization’s alignment with the framework, allowing you to identify coverage gaps instantly.
-You can access it by navigating to Frameworks > NIST NICE Framework in the top navigation bar.
+The Heat Map uses color intensity to represent your organization's alignment with the framework, so you can spot coverage gaps at a glance.
+Access it by navigating to Frameworks > NIST NICE Framework in the top navigation bar.

-The color of each Work Role tile corresponds to your team's current alignment percentage:
+The color of each Work Role tile reflects your team's current alignment percentage:

-- No Content Mapped (N/A): Represented by a grey tile.
+- No Content Mapped (N/A) – represented by a white tile.

-If a Work Role is marked as "No Content Mapped" (N/A), it means the platform does not yet have sufficient content mapped to the TKS statements for that specific role.
-We maintain this strict threshold to ensure data integrity; we only provide a maturity score when it is backed by significant data density, ensuring your risk decisions are actionable and defensible.
+If a Work Role shows as “No Content Mapped” (N/A), the platform doesn't yet have sufficient content mapped to the TKS statements for that role.
+We maintain this strict threshold to preserve data integrity; we only provide a maturity score when it's backed by significant data density, so your risk decisions are actionable and defensible.

-The Heat Map empowers managers to surgically mitigate risk by focusing resources on the specific skills that pose the highest threat to the organization.
+The Heat Map gives managers the ability to target the specific skills gaps that carry the most risk to the organization.

-- Granular Drilling: Both views allow you to use the Teams filter to drill down into specific sub-groups.
+- Granular Drilling – both views let you use the Teams filter to drill down into specific sub-groups

 Granular Gap Analysis